ws-armory/ws-armory.github.io/recruitment.md

 ## We need you ! ##

-If you have some time and you want to take part of the adventure, just [contact me](http://github.com/olbat) or create some [pull requests](https://help.github.com/articles/creating-a-pull-request/) to propose your improvements.

 If you have some skills in **Web design** and **Web development** (JavaScript for the moment) you'll probably be interested by the [ws-armory.github.io project](http://github.io/ws-armory/ws-armory.github.io).

 If you have some skills in **Wildstar addons development** you'll probably be interested by the [Armory project](http://github.io/ws-armory/Armory).